Injury Hospitalization and ED Rates

 Age adjustment enhances the comparability of populations by controlling for the effects of their differing age compositions.
 It does this by applying age-specific rates in a population of interest to a standardized age distribution.
 The age-adjusted rates for two populations can be compared at the same point in time or the age-adjusted rates for the same population may be compared at different points in time.
 Age-adjusted rates in WISH are calculated using the direct method and are based on the year 2000 Standard U.S. Population.

 The discharge status indicates the place or circumstances to which the inpatient is discharged or transferred when released.
 It is coded by the hospital.
 Patient discharge status codes are defined by the Centers for Medicare and Medicaid Services for the Uniform Billing form.

-E-code or External Cause of Injury:
+E-code or External Cause of Injury

-Expected Primary Payer:
+Expected Primary Payer

-Rates by Race/Ethnicity:
+Rates by Race/Ethnicity

 The population estimates used as denominators for the injury hospitalization rates in WISH are based on the bridged race estimates provided by the U.S. Census Bureau and the National Center for Health Statistics (NCHS).
 The estimates have been controlled so they sum to the annual estimates published by the Office of Health Informatics.